kostya/confuddle/README.md

 Utilite for work with unfuddle.com account from console

 1. gem install confuddle
+2. un install
-2. Edit HOME_DIR/.passwd_to_unfuddle.yml and fill with your own values
+3. Edit HOME_DIR/.passwd_to_unfuddle.yml and fill with your own values
-3. $ un projects
+4. $ un projects
 and set for each project aliases "un alias" and set current project "un curr"